Watermelon Man (composition): Mongo Santamaría version

 After pianist Chick Corea left Afro-Cuban jazz percussionist Mongo Santamaría's band, Hancock served as a temporary replacement for a weekend engagement at a nightclub in The Bronx.
 During this engagement, Hancock played "Watermelon Man" for Santamaría at Donald Byrd's urging.
 Santamaría started accompanying him on his congas, the rest of the band joined in, and the small audience slowly got up from their tables and started dancing.
 Santamaría later asked Hancock if he could record the tune.
-On December 17, 1962, he recorded a three-minute version, suitable for radio, where he joined timbalero Francisco "Kako" Baster in a cha-cha beat, while drummer Ray Lucas performed a backbeat.
+On December 17, 1962, he recorded a three-minute version, suitable for radio, where he joined timbalero Francisco "Kako" Baster and Victor Venegas on bass in a cha-cha beat, while drummer Ray Lucas performed a backbeat.
 With the enthusiasm of record producer Orrin Keepnews, the band re-recorded the song and released it as a single under Battle Records.
 The single reached number 10 on Billboard in April 1963.
 Santamaría subsequently included the track on his album Watermelon Man!
 (1963).
 Santamaría's recording is sometimes considered the beginning of the boogaloo genre, a fusion of Afro-Cuban jazz and R&B.